DHTMLX/docs-suite/docs/chart/api/chart_toggleseries_event.md

 @params:
 - `id: string` - the id of a toggled series
-- `pieLike: object | undefined` - an object with the configuration of a series in a legend (only for Pie, Pie 3D and Donut charts)
+- `pieLike: object | undefined` - an object with the configuration of a series in a legend (only for Pie, Pie 3D and Donut charts).
+The object can contain the following parameters:
+    - `color: string` - the color of the legend item
+    - `id: string` - the id of the legend item
+    - `text: string` - the text label of the legend item

 @example:
 chart.events.on("toggleSeries", function(id){